mrouhi13/thiswayyoufools/_posts/how-to-deploy-django-based-projects.md

 Step 6 - Preparing Nginx
 ------------------------
-Now we config webserver to publish our project to the internet.
+Now we config a web server to publish our project to the internet.

-1- First remove default config symlink and then enable and start nginx service:
+1- First remove the default config symlink and then enable and start nginx
+service:

 -     sudo rm /etc/nginx/sites-enabled/default
 -     sudo systemctl start nginx